oroinc/documentation/backend/setup/upgrade-to-new-version.rst

           - your changes to ``src/AppKernel.php`` file are merged to the new file.
           - your changes to ``src/`` folder are merged and it contains the custom files.
           - your changes to ``composer.json`` file are merged to the new file.
+          - your changes to ``package.json`` file are merged to the new file.
           - your changes to configuration files in ``config/`` folder are merged to the new files.
           - upgrade the composer dependency and set up right owner to the retrieved files.